Flood risk management for coastal communities in Colombia

 Reduced floods, connected communities

 The proposed nature-based solutions on flood risk management contribute to the local government's new direction in stormwater management.
-They turn stormwater into a resource, instead of it being excess water that needs to be removed.
-The solutions are measures to increase the communities’ connection to their surroundings and leverage the benefits of their surroundings.
+They turn stormwater into a resource rather than treating it as excess water to be removed.
+These measures strengthen the communities’ connection to their surroundings and leverage the benefits of their surroundings.

 Implementing community garden spaces and organized mangrove protection can also strengthen the community and build resilience.
 These solutions can be considered pilot projects for stormwater management, which can be scaled up to the rest of the city.

 Once implemented, the conceptual designs will mitigate flooding impacts and reduce pollution in La Playa and Las Flores.
 Reducing flooding will also improve mobility and help integrate these neighborhoods into the rest of Barranquilla.
-This will allow residents to have better access to employment, education and other necessities.
+This will allow residents to have better access to employment, education, and other essential services.